singer-yang/singer-yang/README.md

 My research interests lie on [**differentiable rendering/optical design/computational imaging**].
 We created a differentiable renderer for optical design, my current project is based on this.
 I’m open to collaborators on my projects, feel free to reach out!

-In my free time, I waste my spare time on photography, basketball and travelling.
-You can also talk with me about these things.
+I am also interested in [quantitative trading/basketball/running/traveling/photography].
+Let's talk if you have the same hobbies!

 Contact: xinge.yang@kaust.edu.sa